hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_cluster.html.markdown

 * `default_admin_password` - (Required) The initial admin password for this Cassandra Cluster.

+* `authentication_method` - (Optional) The authentication method that is used to authenticate clients.
+Possible values are `None` and `Cassandra`.
+Defaults to `Cassandra`.

+* `identity` - (Optional) An `identity` block as defined below.

+* `version` - (Optional) The version of Cassandra what the Cluster converges to run.
+Possible values are `3.11` and `4.0`.
+Defaults to `3.11`.
+Changing this forces a new Cassandra Cluster to be created.

+* `repair_enabled` - (Optional) Is the automatic repair enabled on the Cassandra Cluster?

 * `tags` - (Optional) A mapping of tags assigned to the resource.

+---

+A `identity` block supports the following:

+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Cassandra Cluster.
+The only possible value is `SystemAssigned`.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Cassandra Cluster.